roboticaml/roboticaml.github.io/posts/what-is-machine-learning.md

 ![Big Data](/img/wooden-robot.jpeg) <br />

 ## The Rise of the Machines
 Some people worry that generalised artificial intelligence is a threat to humanity.
 We are still a long way from generalised AI or anything that resembles thought or consciousness.
 Outside the movies, AI is predominantly domain-specific, solving clear-cut, narrow problems.
-Robotica is focused on domain-specific ML to solve real world problems with science fact.
+Robotica Machine Learning is focused on domain-specific ML to solve real world problems with science fact.